Casper the Friendly Ghost: Theatrical Appearances

-Casper appeared in two more subsequent cartoons, There's Good Boos To-Night and A Haunting We Will Go.
+Casper appeared in two more Noveltoons shorts, There's Good Boos To-Night and A Haunting We Will Go, released in 1948 and 1949 respectively, even though Famous Studios's president and general manager Sam Buchwald had already given approval for Casper to have his own series.
+In these cartoons Casper's appearance was cuter and more infantile than in his debut cartoon; head animator Myron Waldman has claimed credit for the redesign.
 There's Good Boos To-Night differs wildly from later Casper cartoons: although the theme of Casper trying to find a friend and failing in these attempts before succeeding also occurs in later cartoons, the tone of this short turns remarkably dark when a hunter and his dogs appear, chasing the little fox cub named Ferdie that Casper has befriended.
 Although Casper scares the hunter and dogs away, Casper discovers Ferdie dead after a harrowing chase scene.
-Happily, however, Ferdie returns as a ghost to join his friend Casper in the afterlife.
+Ferdie returns as a ghost to join his friend Casper in the afterlife.

-These were later adapted into Noveltoons before Paramount started a Casper the Friendly Ghost series in 1950, and ran the theatrical releases until summer 1959.
-Although having much success, the series was later criticized by animation historians and viewers, mainly due to the story of each entry of the series as being largely the same: Casper (now slightly thinner than the pudgy figure that appeared in the earlier cartoons) escapes from the afterlife of a regular ghost because he finds that scaring people can be tiresome year after year, tries to find friends but inadvertently scares almost everyone, and finally finds a (cute little) friend, whom he saves from some sort of fate, leading to his acceptance by those initially scared of him.
-In 1955, composer Winston Sharples composed an instrumental theme for Casper's cartoons.
+These three cartoons were initially billed as Noveltoon shorts before Paramount started the official Casper the Friendly Ghost series in 1950, which ran until 1959.
+Most of the entries in the series were relatively the same: Casper (now slightly thinner than the pudgy figure that appeared in the earlier cartoons) escapes from the afterlife of a regular ghost because he finds that scaring people can be tiresome year after year, tries to find friends but inadvertently scares almost everyone, and finally finds a (cute little) friend, whom he saves from some sort of fate, leading to his acceptance by those initially scared of him.
+Animation historian Leonard Maltin, in his book Of Mice and Magic, criticized the series for its reliance on repetition, saying that Casper was "the most monotonous character to invade cartoonland since Mighty Mouse.
+It seemed as it every Casper cartoon followed the same story line, with only minor variations."
+One of the animators, Lee Mishkin, similarly complained, "With the Casper series, you never knew what picture you were working on because they were all exactly the same."